N0ury/ESP32-GL50_EVO-BLE/README.md

 To upload the sketch I have used:
 1 - PlatformIO on MacOS (this can be done on Mac, Windows, or Linux)
 2 - Arduino IDE (this can also be done on Mac, Windows, or Linux)
-For Arduino ODE just replace .cpp by .ino
+For Arduino IDE just replace .cpp by .ino
 When running the sketch, we only need a serial console.
 With PlatformIO we can use the command pio device monitor, but we can also use any other app.
 One I love is CoolTerm from Roger Meier:
 https://freeware.the-meiers.org